khoaxuantu/Custom-bun-react-app/README.md

 # React App in Bun

-An initial React project setup in Bun
+My React app custom template setup in Bun

 To install dependencies: